BlazeInferno64/BlazeInferno64/README.md

 </a>

 ```
-Currently a web developer and programmer.
+Hi,  I am a software engineer and a web developer
-Sticking to html 5, Javascript and Css,as
+both frontend/backend.
+I have experience of
+various types of programming languages.
+Currently I'm working on Html, Javascript, Css, PHP,etc.
+along with some frameworks like Node.js, React.js,etc.
-it's very fascinating to see how the internet (web)
+as it's very fascinating to see how the web
-actually works ( what about you?
+actually works ( What about you?
 Are you fascinated to
-learn? let me know in the discussion section
+learn? let me know through the discussion section
-of any one of my repository or through mail).
-I know other
+of any one of my repository or through my mail).
-programming languages to.
-Btw make sure to
+ By the way make sure to
 follow me so that you all  don't miss any
 of my new repositories or else you can sub
 to my youtube channel to keep up to date about